ifpen/chalk-it/documentation/docs/chalkitapi.md

 ### Notification features

-These features facilitates the creation and delivery of blocking and non-blocking notifications, supporting various types such as error, success, info, and warning.
+These features facilitate the creation and delivery of blocking and non-blocking notifications, supporting various types such as error, success, info, and warning.

 ### swalert